Becoming a music PR

 About Delta Extra

-Delta Extra provides extra news from us here at Delta PR.
-The watchword is special.
+Delta Extra provides extra insight from us here at Delta PR.
 Email us...
 And for more please visit https://connect.delta-pr.com

 London, UK